MikeGillihan/archive-control/readme.txt

 *   **Archive Pagination:** The pagination settings are easy to change without changing code.
     * Show Everything
     * Custom Posts Per Page

+*   **Term Edit Options:** For categories, tags, and custom taxonomies, you can choose a few additional things.
+    * Per Term Order & Pagination - Customize the order, and pagination on a per term basis.
+    * Hide Description Field - You can choose to hide the term description field within the WordPress backend.
+    * Hide Parent Field - On hierarchal taxonomies, you can choose to hide the parent field within the WordPress backend.

 The plugin doesn't add any CSS or javascript to the front end.
 The styling of the archive page is left completely up to you.
 This plugin should be friendly for power users and developers alike.
 You can use it entirely without changing theme code, or you can control the placement and functionality more exactly using the provided functions.
 See the "Other Notes" tab.